ssentinull/hugo-portfolio/content/blogs/auto-deploy-portfolio-to-github-pages.md

 ## Introduction.

-In the [previous article](/blogs/create-a-portfolio-using-hugo), we've covered how to create a beautiful portfolio using Hugo in less than an hour.
+In the [previous article](/blogs/create-a-portfolio-using-hugo) we covered how to create a beautiful portfolio using Hugo in less than an hour.
 But what good is it to have an awesome portfolio if no one can see it?
 So in this article, I'll be showing you how to set up an automatic deployment flow that will deploy to Github Pages using shell scripts.

 > :mega: **Shout-out!** :mega:
 >